King leaves London with no Harry reunion on day of duke’s emotional evidence

 Charles attended a reception in support of Indonesian conservation efforts at Lancaster House, next door to his Clarence House residence, on Wednesday morning.

-The King was joined by the president of Indonesia Prabowo Subianto, with the two pictured smiling together broadly at an audience afterwards at nearby St James’s Palace.
+The King was joined by the president of Indonesia Prabowo Subianto, with the two pictured smiling together broadly at an audience afterwards at Clarence House.

 Charles, who was seen sheltering under his own large black umbrella as he departed, joked about the rainy downpours in the capital as he shook hands with the president.